-As discussed in Note 2 to the consolidated financial statements, the Company's clinical trial expenses represent accruals for clinical trial activities outsourced to third party contract research organizations.
+As discussed in Note 2 to the consolidated financial statements, the Company accrues for clinical trial activities outsourced to third party contract research organizations.
 Third-party clinical trial expenses include investigator fees, site costs, clinical research organization costs and other trial-related vendor costs.
-These accruals are based on estimates derived from operational and contractual information contained in the reports provided by third-party service providers, data from internal personnel, and the application of considerable judgment.
+These accruals are based on estimates derived from operational and contractual information contained in the reports provided by third-party service providers and data from internal personnel.
 Considerable judgment is applied, and estimates are made, by the Company in determining the progress of patients based on enrollment and treatment data provided by the third-party service providers and internal personnel.
-As discussed in Note 9 to the consolidated financial statements, the Company has total accrued research expenses of \$25,962 thousand as of December 31, 2020, which includes the accrual for research and development costs related to clinical trial activities.
+As discussed in Note 9 to the consolidated financial statements, the Company has total accrued research expenses of \$50,963 thousand as of December 31, 2021, which includes the accrual for research and development costs related to clinical trial activities.

-We identified the assessment of the accruals for research and development costs related to clinical trial activities as a critical audit matter.
+We identified the assessment of the accrual for research and development costs related to clinical trial activities as a critical audit matter.
 The accrual included estimates of the progress of patients' treatment which can be challenging to assess.
-A higher degree of auditor judgment was required to evaluate the accuracy of the estimates, and changes to the estimates could have had a significant impact on the accruals for clinical trial activities outsourced to third party contract research organization recorded by the Company.
+A higher degree of auditor judgment was required to evaluate the accuracy of the estimates, and changes to the estimates could have had a significant impact on the accrual for clinical trial activities outsourced to third party contract research organizations recorded by the Company.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the critical audit matter.
-This included controls over the Company's tracking of the progress of each patient's treatment in the trials.
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's process for determining the accrual for research and development costs related to clinical trial activities.
+This included a control over the Company's tracking of the progress of each patient's treatment in the trials.
 For certain clinical trial studies, we assessed the Company's estimates of the accrual for invoiceable patient costs by:

-- obtaining third-party reports detailing site visit and patient information and agreeing the inputs to the Company's estimates of the phase they are enrolled in; - developing an expectation of the accrual for clinical trial activities based on contractual costs, and progress of patient treatment and compared this expectation to the Company's accrual; and - performing a lookback analysis by comparing the prior year's estimated accrual balance to the actual amounts that were ultimately invoiced to assess the Company's ability to estimate the accrual.
+- obtaining third-party reports detailing site visit and patient information and agreeing the inputs to the Company's estimates of the phase they are enrolled in; developing an expectation of the accrual for clinical trial activities based on costs specified in the contractual agreements and progress of patient treatment, and compared this expectation to the Company's accrual; and performing a lookback analysis by comparing the prior year's estimated accrual balance to the actual amounts that were ultimately invoiced to assess the Company's ability to estimate the accrual.